macprog-guy/mserv/API.md

 <hr>
 ##### `reconnect() -> Promise`

 Manually reconnect to the AMQP server taking into account the reconnect options.
-The promise is resolved when a connection is established or rejected after a number of failed reconnect attempts.
+The promise resolves to the connection or rejects with the error.

 ```js
 service.reconnect().then(function(connection){